 Du Val warns that once a taxpayer is “in” AMT, it is generally impossible to lower taxes if the tax year has ended and additional planning cannot be done.

-Reed noted, however, that limitations on itemized deductions for high-income taxpayers, has been reinstated for high-income taxpayers.
+Reed noted, however, that there are limitations on itemized deductions for high-income taxpayers.

-“The only real way to 'deal' with these challenges," she said, "is through vigorous tax planning throughout the year.”
+“The only real way to 'deal' with these challenges," Reed said, "is through vigorous tax planning throughout the year.”

 A few disadvantages

 While millionaires have available a number of tax perks, they are excluded from many others because of their higher tax bracket.

 “Certain deductions are subject to income thresholds,” said Karen Reed, spokeswoman for Citrus Heights, California-based Tax Resources Inc. “For example, medical expenses are only deductible to the extent that they exceed 10 percent of adjusted gross income for 2019 (7.5 percent for 2017 and 2018), so it is difficult for high-income taxpayers to qualify to deduct their out-of-pocket medical costs.”